MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush.md

 ## 1. Install the CodePush CLI

-You manage your CodePush account using our NodeJS-based CLI.
-To install it, open a command prompt or terminal, and type <code>npm install -g code-push-cli</code>
+You manage your CodePush account using the [cli][NodeJS-based CLI].
+To install it, open a command prompt or terminal, and type `npm install -g code-push-cli`

 **Note:** On macOS and Linux, you may need to prefix this command with ```sudo```